phillip-kruger/phillip-kruger.github.io/_posts/2017-12-24-hollowjars_deploymentscanner_and_why_wildflyswarm_is_cool.md

 java -jar myapp-hollow-swarm.jar myapp.war
 ```

-So if we can get a way to reload the app part, I can have the same development model as with a full application  (hot deploy)
+So if we can get a way to reload the app part, we can have the same development model as with a full application (hot deploy).

 # Deployment scanner

 Wildfly swarm has a fraction called [deployment scanner](http://docs.wildfly-swarm.io/2017.12.1/#_deployment_scanner), that you can include in your distribution (fat or hollow).

 The fraction detection will not auto detect this (as there is no reference to this in the code).
-Luckily you can define additional fraction in maven:
+Luckily you can define additional fractions in maven:

 ```xml
     <plugin>